 Upgrade bathrooms with the most efficient shower heads, toilets, urinals and faucets.

 Beware of automatic toilets.
 Studies show that they tend to flush excessively.

 - Washing machines: dishes, sheets, and clothing

-Upgrade dishwashing machines to more efficient models with pre-rinse valves.
-This can save as much as 7,000 gallons of water a year and between $115 and $240 a year.
+Upgrade dishwashing machines and pre-rinse spraying valves to more efficient models.
+This can save as much as 7,000 gallons of water a year.

-Upgrade clothes/linen washing machines to newer and more efficient models.
+Upgrade clothes washing machines to newer and more efficient models.